Working out after taking a break can feel daunting, but these proven strategies will help you ease back into a routine.

 Even the best-laid workout plans can be easily derailed by a nasty cold, pulled muscle, or stressful quarter at work.
 It’s discouraging to take a step back when you’ve been making steady progress, but you can still come back strong—no matter how much time you’ve taken off.

-“Habits can be reestablished after a short period of time,” explains Connor Joyce Tonal’s Behavioral Science Lead.
+“Habits can be reestablished after a short period of time,” explains Connor Joyce, an applied behavioral science researcher.
 “But after a longer period of time, they’re broken, and you actually have to reestablish a good habit.”
 That’s why it feels challenging to return to exercise even if you had a steady streak going before your break.

 It’s also important to ease back into your routine physically.
 “Don’t overdo it and remember to have some grace with yourself,” adds Jenna Moore, a fitness programming specialist at Tonal.
 “If you’ve taken longer than two or three weeks off, you could potentially see physiological changes such as loss of muscle mass and endurance.”